NCAR/DART/guide/qceff-examples.rst

 #.
 Examine the output with your favorite tool(s) (e.g. plot_ens_time_series.m).
 Looking at the analysis ensemble
    for the tracer_concentration variables with indices near the source (location 1) and far downstream from the source (location 35) is interesting.
+   Near the source, the true concentration and the ensemble estimates are all non-zero while far from the source there are times when the true concentration and many ensemble members are zero.
+For further detail see Anderson et al. (2023).
+[1]_
    Note that the source estimation capabilities of the model and filters are not being tested here.

 Example B